WebOrigami/docs/src/eg/builtins.md

 ---
-title: eg Commands
+title: Built-In Functions
-path: /eg/commands.html
+path: /eg/builtins.html
 ---

-These examples generally demonstrate invoking `eg` commands from the command line, although the same commands can also be used in Egret formulas.
+These examples generally demonstrate invoking built-in functions from the command line, although the same functions can also be used in Egret formulas.

 <a name="copy"></a>